 The 5’10” statuesque physique.
 The bone structure.
 The trendsetting hair.
 The voice that gave us classic hits like, “Pull Up To My Bumper” and “I”m Not Perfect.”
-Jamaican singer, actress and model Grace Jones is a certifiable icon who is still making jaws drop well into her 60s with her fit body and gorgeous skin.
+Jamaican singer, actress and model Grace Jones is a certifiable icon who is still making jaws drop into her 70s with her fit body and gorgeous skin.
 What’s her secret?

 “I do a little exercise, but I don’t do excessive body-building like when I trained twice a day for a year with Arnold Schwarzenegger and Dolph Lundgren,” Jones told the Evening Standard back in 2010.